The pass sanitaire is needed to access many public venues in France

 What is a pass sanitaire in France?

-France’s health pass is digital or physical proof of your double vaccination of negative Covid-19 status.
+France’s health pass is digital or physical proof of your double vaccination or proof of recent recovery from Covid-19.

 Am I eligible for the French pass sanitaire?

-There are three types of documents that can be used as a pass sanitaire:
+There are, from 24 January 2022, two types of documents that can be used as a pass sanitaire:

 1) Proof of double vaccination status.
 This needs to be seven days after Pfizer, Moderna, AstraZeneca; four weeks after the single-dose Johnson & Johnson vaccination; or seven days after having one vaccine if you’ve already had Covid-19.